 However, as I've mentioned before, therapy can be quite painful.
 Some relationships can be irrevocably broken.
 Some partnerships can be unhealthy or even dangerous.

 In these cases, therapy can become a tool to help you end a toxic relationship.
-Some women have a very hard time leaving relationships, even if they are extremely harmful.
-Other times, it takes the openness and honesty of therapy to realize what you actually want for yourself, and whether or not it’s compatible with what your partner wants.
+Some partners of sex addicts have a very hard time leaving relationships, even if they are extremely harmful.
+Other times, it takes the openness and honesty of therapy to realize what you actually want for yourself, and whether or not it's compatible with what your partner wants.
 Indeed, the best outcome of your therapy may not be that your relationship comes out stronger, but that you do.

 Yet, backing up and starting at the beginning is so important.
 As I've explained, couples therapy for sex addiction will not be a quick fix, and when you first show up, you've got your work cut out for you.